djcooke/compendium/_potd_161_enemies/vinegaroon.md

   resolution: false
 abilities:
   - name: Third Leg Forward
+    potency: 300?
-    description: telegraphed conal AoE
+    description: 'telegraphed conal AoE'
   - name: Third Leg Back
+    potency: 300?
-    description: 'telegraphed conal AoE behind.
-Used right after Third Leg Forward if there is someone behind, and will use it over and over as long as someone is behind it.'
+    description: 'telegraphed backward conal AoE; inflicts knockback.
+Used after Third Leg Forward if someone is behind, and will use it over and over as long as someone is behind it.'
 notes:
   - 'Bait Third Leg Back repeatedly to avoid taking any damage - just keep running in and out of its area'